jcftang/jcftang.github.com/content/about/index.md

 +++
 ## Summary

-Jimmy Tang is a HPC SRE at Voysis.
-He has worked at Logentries within Rapid7, Quantum Biosystems, Digital Repository of Ireland and a number of grid storage systems in the HPC Europa 1 and 2 programs, developing management and storage solutions for numerical computing.
+Jimmy Tang is an engineer at Apple.
+He has worked at Voysis as an SRE, Logentries within Rapid7, Quantum Biosystems, Digital Repository of Ireland and a number of grid storage systems in the HPC Europa 1 and 2 programs, developing management and storage solutions for numerical computing.
 He has also participated in the development